-For decades, citizen scientists have enjoyed monitoring and recording nests via the Cornell Lab of Ornithology's Nest Record Card Program, but until now, most nest data have been stored on paper forms that are not widely accessible.
-These historic data, as well as data more valuable each vear and is vital to scientists studying and predicting the effects of climate and land-use changes on birds.
-Because these impacts may vary with latitude, weather conditions, and habitat, it is important to study them on a national or even global scale.
+For decades, citizen scientists enjoyed monitoring and recording nests via the Cornell Lab of Ornithology's Nest Record Card Program.
+Now, these nest data can be submitted on NestWatch.org, adding to our ever-growing database in real-time.
+This long-term data set becomes more valuable each year and is vital to scientists studying and predicting the effects of climate and land-use changes on birds.
+Because these impacts may vary with latitude, weather conditions. and habitat, it is important to study them on a national or even global scale.